How can Continuous Delivery power innovation in an organisation?

 If the executive leadership of the organisation agree there is an existential crisis, they should publicly commit to IT As A Business Differentiator.
 That should include an ambitious vision of success that explains the current crisis, describes a state of future economic prosperity, and injects a sense of urgency into the day-to-day work of personnel.

 There is no recipe for moving from IT As A Cost Centre to IT As A Business Differentiator.
 As a complex, adaptive system, an organisation will have a dispositional state of time-dependent possibilities, rather than linear cause and effect.
 A continuous improvement method such as the Improvement Kata should be used to experiment with different changes.
-Experiments should include co-locating IT delivery teams with their product stakeholders, removing cost accounting metrics from IT executive incentives, and establishing a Digital IT business unit as its own profit centre.
+Experiments could include:

 This leaves the open question of whether an IT department should adopt Continuous Delivery before, during, or after a move from IT As A Cost Centre to IT As A Business Differentiator.

 - The Principles Of Product Development Flow by Don Reinertsen

 - Lean Enterprise by Jez Humble, Joanne Molesky, and Barry O’Reilly

 - Utility vs. Strategic Dichotomy by Martin Fowler

 Thanks to Thierry de Pauw for his feedback.